nianqiu-liu/KKS_VR/README.md

 the world and move it around.
 While doing so, you can hold the Grip of the other controller to start rotating.

+An alternative way of rotating is to pull the trigger while holding the grip.
+This behavior can be configured with the "Immediate rotation" option.

 ### School tool <img src="https://raw.githubusercontent.com/mosirnik/KK_MainGameVR/master/doc/img/icon_school.png" height="30">

 This tool is a collection of Koikatsu-specific action commands and simulated